• Home

 Any rights not expressly granted herein are reserved.
 Reproduction, transfer, distribution or storage of part or all of the contents in any form without the prior written permission of Ericsson is prohibited except in accordance with the following terms.
 Ericsson consents to you browsing Ericsson World Wide Web pages on you computer or WAP-phone and printing copies of these pages for private use only.

-Five years later, in May 2005, the Ericsson version was dusted off, updated to include an offer for free laptops, and sent winging around the Internet to fool a whole new crop of gullible recipients:
+Five years later, in May 2005, the Ericsson version was dusted off, updated to include an offer for free laptops (even though the referenced Ericsson T18 is a cell phone, not a laptop), and sent winging around the Internet to fool a whole new crop of gullible recipients.
+In February 2007, it once again was set loose on inboxes everywhere:

 The Ericsson Company is distributing free computer Lap-tops in an attempt to match Nokia that has already done so.
 Ericsson hopes to increase its popularity this way.
 For this reason, they are giving away the new WAP laptops.
 All you need to do to qualify is to send this mail to 8 people you know.
 Within 2 weeks, you will receive EricssonT18.
 But if you can send it to 20 people or more, you will receive Ericsson R320.
 Make sure to send a copy to: anna.swelung@ericsson.com

-This latter version began hitting inboxes again in February 2007, but the bottom line is that no matter which incarnation of this silliness one receives, the principle is the same: there's still no free lunch, and big companies aren't going to hand out fabulous vacations, $1,000 bills, free trendy clothes, new computers, cases of candies, wads of cash, or new cars just because someone with a functioning Internet connection does them the favor of forwarding an e-mail.
+The bottom line is that no matter which incarnation of this silliness one receives, the principle is the same: There's still no free lunch, and big companies aren't going to hand out fabulous vacations, $1,000 bills, free trendy clothes, new computers, cases of candies, wads of cash, or new cars just because someone with a functioning Internet connection does them the favor of forwarding an e-mail.
 Though at first blush, participating in such pie-in-the-sky wishfulness appears perfectly harmless, such participation only serves to clog up already overtaxed resources.
-Oh yes, it does one other thing: it gives the idjits who cooked up these frauds a great big laugh at others' expense.
+Oh yes, it does one other thing: it gives the pranksters who cooked up these frauds a great big laugh at others' expense.

 Abdullah, Halimah.
 "Abercrombie & Fitch."